 Deadline extended for Federal 100 nominations!

-The new deadline is 6:00 p.m.
-ET on Monday, Jan.
-4. And this one is non-negotiable -- by Tuesday morning, we will be shipping the nominations to our judges so they can get started on what always amounts to several hundred pages of reading.
+The new deadline is Noon ET on Tuesday, Jan.
+3. And this one is non-negotiable -- by Tuesday evening, we will be shipping the nominations to our judges so they can get started on what always amounts to several hundred pages of reading.